-The majority of his experience has centered on strategic financial planning with a solid background in corporate finance, strategic decision analysis, business cash flow modeling, price/volume forecasting, statistical risk analysis, Mergers and Acquisition (M&A) analysis, new product development and capital planning & authorizations.
-Today, working as a Director, Mark is responsible for single client studies, dealing primarily with nitrogen fertilizers, such as ammonia, urea, ammonium nitrate and ammonium sulfate, as well as with olefins such as ethylene, propylene, butadiene and linear alpha olefins.
+The majority of his experience has centered on strategic financial planning with a solid background in corporate finance, strategic decision analysis, business cash flow modeling, price/ volume forecasting, statistical risk analysis, Mergers and Acquisition (M&A) analysis, new product development and capital planning & authorizations.
+Today, working as a Director, Mark is responsible for single client studies, dealing primarily with nitrogen fertilizers, such as ammonia, urea, ammonium nitrate and ammonium sulfate. as well as with olefins such as ethylene, propylene, butadiene and linear alpha olefins.

-Sean Stevenson Managing Director, IHS Markit
+Sean Stevenson Director

-Sean brings over 24 years of petrochemical experience to IHS Markit's single client consultancy business.
-Prior to joining IHS Markit, (CMAI) in 2010, Sean worked for Nexant, responsible for selling and executing single and multi-client consulting services where he led market and feasibility studies, major company strategy engagements, numerous lenders' independent engineer assignments and multiclient studies.
+Bringing 24 years of experience in the petrochemicals Sean works as a Director in IHS Chemical's single client consultancy business.
+Prior to joining IHS (CMAI) in 2010, Sean worked for Nexant, responsible for selling and executing single and multi-client consulting services where he led market and feasibility studies, major company strategy engagements, numerous lenders' independent engineer assignments and multiclient studies.
 He has also prepared and delivered keynote papers at major petrochemicals conferences.
 Prior to working in chemicals consultancy, Sean worked for almost 20 years for BP's Chemicals division in roles covering process design, operations management, HSE, logistics and business development.